zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 ## 🧠 Overview

 This repository presents a **reproducible digital twin architecture** for modeling glucose dynamics in diabetes patients using Continuous Glucose Monitoring (CGM) data.
+This framework is designed to move beyond prediction and enable actionable, simulation-based clinical decision support.

 Unlike traditional predictive models, this framework enables: